lupasearch/lupasearch-client/docs/components/redirections.md

 - `cacheSeconds` - to reduce unnecessary API calls and enhance performance, redirection rules can be cached.
 A higher value is advisable if redirection rules change infrequently.

-- `urlTransfromer` - customize or append to the redirection URL as needed.
+- `urlTransformer` - customize or append to the redirection URL as needed.
 Useful for language-specific routing or other URL modifications.